 But what is the best "job" for your cash?
 How can your money earn the most and offer the least risk?
 One investment stands head and shoulders above the rest: real estate.

-Here are reasons why investing income producing real estate is an excellent choice for protecting and growing your wealth than any investment asset available today anywhere in the world....
+Here are reasons why investing real estate is an excellent choice for protecting and growing your wealth than any investment asset available today anywhere in the world....

 1. Positive cash flow.